How to trace a pension

 The online database is easy to search.
 You’ll be asked what type of pension you’re looking for before inputting the details of your employer or pension scheme.
 If either is in the database a selection of results will be displayed.

-PensionBee can locate and combine your old pensions
+PensionBee can combine and transfer your old pensions

-If you want to combine your pensions into a PensionBee plan, we can match your pensions information with our database to locate your pension.
+If you want to combine your pensions into a PensionBee plan, we can try and match your pensions information with our database to locate your pensions.
 We just need a bit of basic information to start looking, including some of your personal details and the names of your employers and dates of your employment.
 The more information you can provide, the faster we can find and transfer your money.

 As always with investments, your capital is at risk.
 The value of your investment can go down as well as up, and you may get back less than you invest.
 This information should not be regarded as financial advice.